ACE-EPSCoR-Visualization/visualization-goals/README.md

 Goal have a visualization framework in place for SCTC by end of Year 3.
 Goal for Y2 would be to identify, document, and deliver the base data needed for visualization.

+Q's for the Alaska Team:

-Melo's Q's: What data would be covered in the core datasets?
+1. What data would be covered in the core datasets?
+2. When is the end of year one by your calendar?